 Drivers of the 20-year campus master plan include academic discovery, meaningful connections with the community, and incorporating natural elements into the campus aesthetic.

-Ayers Saint Gross is transforming Atturaif Living Museum into a world-class tourist and UNESCO World Heritage site through architecture and urban design.
+This architecture and urban design project is transforming the Atturaif Living Museum into a world-class UNESCO World Heritage site.

-This vision for the master plan aims to improve land-use efficiency, sustainability, and building quality, particularly within the south campus.
+This master plan aims to improve land-use efficiency, sustainability, and building quality, particularly on the south campus.

 The 20-year plan is for facilities that house irreplaceable living collections.

 Developed over more than a decade, this growth framework accommodates cutting-edge facilities to support faculty, staff, and corporate partners while enhancing overall campus quality and character.

 This long-term vision for new buildings and outdoor spaces supports the seminary’s mission, while also enhancing the quality of life for students, faculty, staff, and visitors.

 The Homewood campus plan and subsequent updates reroutes roads through campus and adds green space, quads, streetscapes, and new building sites.